Macro Topic 4.5 The Money Market Answers

 Key Instruments in the Money Market

 Several financial instruments are traded in the money market, each serving specific purposes and offering different levels of risk and return.
-Treasury bills (T-bills) are short-term government securities issued to finance public expenditures.
+So treasury bills (T-bills) are short-term government securities issued to finance public expenditures.
 They are considered one of the safest investments because they are backed by the government.

 Commercial paper is another important instrument, representing unsecured short-term debt issued by corporations to finance their immediate operational needs.
 Certificates of deposit (CDs) are time deposits offered by banks with fixed interest rates and maturity dates.
 Repurchase agreements, or repos, involve the sale of securities with an agreement to repurchase them at a later date, often used by banks to obtain short-term funding.